WestDRI/cli_etc/content/workshops/quarto/index.md

 1. Download Quarto <a href="https://quarto.org/docs/get-started/" target="_blank">here</a>.

-2. Download the language(s) (R, Python, or Julia) you will want to use with Quarto as well as their corresponding engine (knitr for R; Jupyter for Python and Julia).
+2. Download the language(s) (R, Python, or Julia) you will want to use with Quarto as well as their corresponding engine (knitr for R; Jupyter for Python and Julia):

-If you want to use Quarto with R, you will need:
+<u>If you want to use Quarto with R, you will need:</u>

 -   R (download <a href="https://cran.r-project.org/" target="_blank">here</a> if you don't have R already on your system),
 -   the `rmarkdown` package.
 For this, launch R and run: